mooreryan/qcheck_gleeunit_utils/README.md

 [![Package Version](https://img.shields.io/hexpm/v/qcheck_gleeunit_utils)](https://hex.pm/packages/qcheck_gleeunit_utils)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/qcheck_gleeunit_utils/)

 This package provides utility functions for working with Gleam's [gleeunit](https://github.com/lpil/gleeunit) test framework.

-While it may be more broadly useful, this library is mainly developed for internal use in the [qcheck](https://github.com/mooreryan/gleam_qcheck) library.
-As such, no guarantees about API stability will be made until qcheck itself is more stable.
+This library was originally developed for internal use in the [qcheck](https://github.com/mooreryan/gleam_qcheck) library, hence the name.
+However, you may find it useful as well to help run your tests in parallel and to manage timeouts.

 ## Contents